 Though ‘Fun Home’ deals with heavy issues around suicide, closeted homosexuality and dysfunctional family relationships, it’s also a story of queer celebration.
 Bechdel’s father may not have been comfortable with who he really was, but Bechdel’s life and success is a living testament to shifting generational mores.
 Thanks to a more tolerant world, Allison Bechdel was able to live her life in a way her father never could.

 ‘Fun Home’ continues to shine as one of Broadway’s most original queer musicals, specifically because of its female protagonist.
 The sumptuous music by Jeanine Tesori and Lisa Kron brings out the bittersweetness of Bechdel’s graphic novel.
-Porchlight’s version feels as relevant today as ever and in the hands of this well-curated cast, ‘Fun Home’ soares off the stage.
+Porchlight’s version feels as relevant today as ever and in the hands of this well-curated cast, ‘Fun Home’ soars off the stage.

 Through March 2 at Porchlight Music Theatre at Ruth Page Center for the Arts.
 1016 N Dearborn.
 (773) 777-9884